-Deadlines for grants are: March 31st, June 30th, September 30th, and December 30th.
+Deadlines for grants (except pre-registered grants) are: February 28th, June 30th and October 31st.
 The application must be received at least three months before the intended start of the research.
 Please download and complete the attached PDF form and send it to firstname.lastname@example.org.

 Please see the above application form for a list of requirements.
 Relevant photo(s) would be appreciated.
 The report and any photo(s) provided by the applicant will be published on the EASP website, and mentioned in the next EBSP issue.